FrietzeLabUVM/cutruntools/INSTALL.md

 # CutRunTools Installation

-CutRunTools requires Python 2.7, R 3.3, Java, and [Slurm](https://slurm.schedmd.com/) job submission environment.
+CutRunTools requires Python 2.7, R 3.3, Java, Perl 5 and [Slurm](https://slurm.schedmd.com/) job submission environment.
 It is designed to run on a cluster set up.

 Installation also requires GCC to compile some C-based source code.